A Novel real-time arrhythmia detection model using YOLOv8: Methodology

 \subsection{Generating datasets}

-We annotated the preprocessed images with bounding boxes from the base of each R-peak.
-Each bounding box coordinates are saved in the standard normalised YOLO \textit{xywh} format, where $x$ and $y$ are the box's centre coordinates.
+We annotated the preprocessed images with bounding boxes from the base of each R-peak, with each peak being labeled separately with its class label.
+Each bounding box coordinate is saved in the standard normalised YOLO \textit{xywh} format, where $x$ and $y$ are the box's centre coordinates.
 Following that, $w$ and $h$ are the width and height of the box encompassing the signal, respectively.
 Previous research by \cite{ecg_image_data} showed this method effectively extracts RR intervals without filtering or making signal morphology assumptions.
-We resized our dataset to the YOLO benchmark resolution of 640 by 640 pixels, applied image-level augmentation of 75\% grayscale and bounding box level augmentation of $\pm 1^{\circ}$ were applied to construct the final dataset of 4674 images \cite{bounding_box_augmentation}.
-Finally, we exported our dataset using the YOLO annotation format.
-A class imbalance exists, shown in Table \ref{tab:dataset_imbalance} below.
+We resized our dataset to the YOLO benchmark resolution of 640 by 640 pixels, applied image-level augmentation of 70\% grayscale, and bounding box level augmentations with $\pm 1^{\circ}$ rotation and noise of up to 1\% of pixels \cite{bounding_box_augmentation}.
+Table \ref{tab:dataset_imbalance} shows the final dataset comprising 42,417 images with an average of 4.343 annotations per image.